 9. Bell Peppers

-Bell peppers are one of the top sources of vitamin C. One cup provides 35 calories, 7.6 grams of carbs, and 2.7 grams fiber.
+Bell peppers are one of the top sources of vitamin C. One cup provides 35 calories, 7.6 grams of carbs, and 2.7 grams of fiber.

 Bell peppers can be roasted, sautéed, or enjoyed sliced and raw as a snack.

 10. Bok Choy

 A cup of shredded bok choy provides only 9 calories, barely enough to worry about counting its carb content.
 This is also a great vegetable to add to a stir fry or curry recipe.